Back to blog

 The answers will help you find the right track of business for your company.
 The main task is to reduce risks.
 And it depends on whether you take just anyone or the specialists you definitely need into the team.

 At this stage, when there is a limited budget, what's usually done is the following: at first, people try to figure it out on their own or with the help of their friends or acquaintances.
 Under no circumstances do this.
 If you can't hire a computer technician, get free professional advice.
 And, in principle, it's better to pay an expert for 3 hours than to pay someone less, but for 20 hours.
-Therefore, it's extremely important to invite specialists and do everything as it should be.
-Otherwise, a miser pays twice.
-You can pay the minimum to a friend who, after all, will piece everything together or to a novice freelancer on the stock exchange for technical specialists.
-And then you'll have to rewrite everything after them, not to mention that it'll take much more time.
-After all, they can tell you the time you want, but, for sure, the deadlines will be delayed eventually.

 The leading concern of all startups is the lack of business culture.
 They want to excel first and foremost.
 However, without investment in qualified employees, everything leads only to chaos, and the result will be deplorable.